Almost Forty Days

 Today, the five-year-old had an epic meltdown about drawing tulips.
 Mine were better than his and it ruined the day.

-By some miracle, I wake up before the baby wakes up, though she’s not a baby anymore.
-She is almost three and peeing on the little green potty now.
-She is a big kid, she insists, and she is the most capable of all four of us.
+By some miracle, I wake up before the baby wakes up, though he’s not a baby anymore.
+He is almost three and peeing in the little green potty now.
+He is a big kid, he insists and he is the most capable of all four of us.

 The lines on my face are becoming deeper and more permanent now that I no longer compose my face for strangers